DavidRaab/website/content/posts/2024-03-16-insanity-of-oo.md

 This allows you to give you some type-safety.
 The function that create the data-structure creates it for you.
 In some sense it is still a lot comparable to the OO way.
-You can create the Album like this.
+You can create the same Album like this.

 ```perl
 my $album = album('Michael Jackson', 'Thriller');